BassiStefano/BI_Projects/2-Power_BI/README.md

 2 - In 2018 and 2021 the departures from Los Angeles were low compared to other years (around 50%-75%).
 Since the headquarter is based in LA, this data can lead to some doubts regarding the internal organization of the company.
 We definetely expect more departures from LA and a gap of departures in that year can represent a synonim of management problems.

+3 - The total number of company employers that deal with working trips each year is between 157 and 182.
+This numbers can give information about the necessity of hiring new people for doing operations related with travelling.
+On the other hand, if the boss think this number is too high, he can think to relocate some of these people and make them working on local operations that don't need to take a trip.

 Mockaroo was the website I have used to generate the dataset.